Eight Forest Lane

 • Salt & black pepper – I don’t usually list this as an ingredient but it’s so important to season this pasta well to bring out the flavour of the sauce and balance the sweetness that you get from using oat milk.

-Close up of cream coloured bowl of pasta with lemon slice and pasta twirled around a fork.
+Close up of the creamy salmon pasta with a fork.

 Step-By-Step Instructions

 To the garlic and oil, add the oat milk and the vegetable stock.
 To this, place the pasta.
-As the liquid starts to come to a boil, the ends of the pasta will soften and allow you to gently guide the pasta into the pot.
-You don’t need to rush this, just be patient and allow the pasta to soften.
+Don’t worry if your pasta isn’t fully submerged, as the liquid starts to come to a boil, the pasta will soften and allow you to gently guide the pasta into the pot.

-Once the pasta is all submerged in the boiling liquid, turn the heat down to a simmer and cook for about 20 minutes, stirring occasionally so that the pasta doesn’t stick to the bottom of the pan.
+Once the pasta is all submerged in the boiling liquid, turn the heat down to a simmer and cook for about 15-20 minutes depending on your pasta.
+Stir the pasta occasionally so it doesn’t stick to the bottom of the pan.

 If you do find your pasta hasn’t cooked but your liquid is reduced, you can simply add in a little extra.